Healing Movement

 ABOUT ME

 I began teaching yoga asana in 1996 and served as faculty for Stony Brook University’s Center for Dance, Movement, and Somatic Learning from 2007-2012.
 Following 20 + years in the NYC dance and yoga community, I relocated with my family to the Catskill Region of New York State.
-In 2016, I founded The Yoga Space and served as Executive Director for a social impact, mission-driven, not-for-profit Arts Complex in Sullivan County, New York.
+In 2016, I founded The Yoga Space Catskills and served as Executive Director for a social impact, mission-driven, not-for-profit Arts Complex in Sullivan County, New York.
 In response to the growing needs of my family and community following the COVID pandemic, I returned to guiding movement-based practices full-time while pursuing certifications in yoga therapeutics and Trauma Sensitive Yoga through the Center for Trauma and Embodiment.
-Studios I love and call home are Kula Yoga Project and The Yoga Space Catskills.
-Current projects include trauma-informed yoga for survivors of domestic abuse, and the development of a wellness movement center on 41 acres of forest with a magical little stream running through it.

 Certifications and degrees include:

-BFA + MFA in Dance, Yoga Alliance E-RYT 200 Experienced Registered Yoga Teacher 200 hour, RYT 500, and YACEP, which means studying with me gives you continuing education credits with the Yoga Alliance and TCTSY-F 300-hour Trauma Center Trauma Sensitive Yoga Facilitator.
+BFA + MFA in Dance, TCTSY-F 300-hour Trauma Center Trauma Sensitive Yoga Facilitator.
+Yoga Alliance E-RYT 500, YACEP, which means studying with me gives you continuing education credits with the Yoga Alliance.